Florence Mills: Legacy

 A biography by Bill Egan entitled Florence Mills: Harlem: Jazz Queen was published in 2006, and a children's book, Baby Flo: Florence Mills Lights Up the Stage, by Alan Schroeder, was published by Lee and Low in 2012.

+Mills is referenced in the 2023 video game Marvel's Spider-Man 2, with a picture of her and a pair of her shoes appearing in a musical heritage museum.